francesca-pizzighini/KnittingCounter/readme.md

 ### Design inspiration
 Taking ispiration for design was essential for my work since I'm not very good creating new ones.
-The main inspiration for me was the <a src="https://apps.apple.com/us/app/counter/id478557426">application</a> I typically use on my phone.
+The main inspiration for me was the [application](https://apps.apple.com/us/app/counter/id478557426) I typically use on my phone.
 Looking at this application made me decide to add a color changer at the top of the screen.
 It's a little thing but I personally love when i can personalize a little my interface, so i selected a bunch of colors for the users to pick.

 Other than that I scrolled pinterest searching counters design but i couldn't find anything noteworty so i just picked some colors or elements.